A few meanings of trust, translated to financial services

 Trust in times of uncertainty

-Trust me, it is so much more important to talk about than talking about the opportunities from new technologies.
+Trust me, it is so much more important to talk about technology than talking about the opportunities from new technologies.
 Sure, new technologies can help us in finding an answer in the debate of trust.
 Companies like BlaBlaBla, Alibaba, Uber… demonstrate this every day, banks as well by the way.
 These players know WHY they are using the technology, it is not their end-goal.

 If we don’t know what to do with new technologies to make the industry healthier and ready for a trusted future, than why should we invest in it?